snoopythe3-from-scratch/SCRATCH-CODING-HUT-PR/CODE_OF_CONDUCT.md

 Don't delete the wikitemplate.html and sitemaplinks.html files for no reason or else you will get temp blocked and a coding hut strike.

+## Remember The Guidelines
+Remember to follow the Scratch community guidelines

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our